Cypriano: A Modern American Cyprianista's Perspective

 Finally, another point that San Cypriano can assist with is the removal of curses or other obstacles in the way of you or your work.
 The method for doing this is outlined again by ConjureMan Ali on his Blog here.

 Beyond these specific ideas, there are many other things that San Cypriano can assist with, such as helping with your magical work in general.
-Cyprian is a master of the magical arts, and can gift the sincere seeker with tremendous inspiration.
+Cyprian is a master of the magical arts and can gift the sincere seeker with tremendous inspiration, and ability.

 Teacher, Tutor, and Tata